greg111222/bouncy-gnome/README.md

 # bouncy-gnome
 Bouncy Hyprland-style animations extension for the GNOME Desktop Environment

-**May conflict with Blur my Shell: Open and close app to fix**
+## Features

-Can be configured within the GNOME Extension Manager
+> Configurable animation settings; Can be configured within the GNOME Extension Manager
+>
+> Open/Close animations
+>
+> Resize animations

+**!!
+Pairs very well with O-Tiling extension and has been tested so.**

+**!!
+Blur my Shell might conflict and have unforeseen consequences.**

 Tested on GNOME 50, Fedora Workstation 44